aws-samples/aws-modernization-with-exasol/content/5_AdvancedAnalytics/05_04_use_case.md

 ![Confusion Matrix](/images/exasol/05_11_confusion_matrix.png)

-Our model has a predicion quality of 67% - feel free to experiment with different training/test sets or the number of model candidates and see if the prediction quality improves.
+In this training run our model has a predicion quality of 67% - feel free to experiment with different training/test sets or the number of model candidates and see if the prediction quality improves.

 ### Conclusion